Cardio isn’t much fun.

 5 - Recumbent Bike - Marcy Recumbent Exercise Bike

-Unlike spin bikes, this affordable recumbent bike might not offer a high-intensity cardio workout, but it’s better than nothing for newbies, recovering patients, or the elderly aiming at comfort and safety during moderate-intensity cross-training.
+Unlike spin bikes, this affordable recumbent bike might not offer a high-intensity cardio workout, but it’s better than nothing for newbies, recovering patients, or the elderly aiming at comfort and safety during moderate-intensity cross-training to increase calories burned.

 Its magnetic mechanism with eight resistance levels paired with weighted pedals with adjustable straps may ensure smooth, quiet, and controlled low impact exercise.